EdanToledo/Stoix/README.md

 ## Performance and Speed 🚀

 As the code in Stoix is in essense a port of [Mava][mava], for speed comparisons we point to their repo.
-Additionally, please note that current networks and hyperparameters for algorithms have not been tuned.
+Additionally, we refer to the PureJAXRL blog post [here](https://chrislu.page/blog/meta-disco/) where the speed benefits of end-to-end JAX systems are discussed.
+Lastly, please note that current networks and hyperparameters for algorithms have not been tuned.

 ## Installation 🎬